 The Rehab staff collaborates with the Care Management team to help determine the best and safest place for you upon discharge from the hospital.
-Woodridge is a UVM Health Network/CVMC affiliate located nearby if you need further care or strengthening prior to return home.
+Woodridge Rehabilitation and Nursing is a UVM Health Network - CVMC facility located nearby if you need further care or strengthening prior to return home.
 We also have several clinics located in Montpelier, Barre, Northfield, Waitsfield, Waterbury, Berlin, and on the Barre-Montpelier Road to meet your outpatient therapy needs.

 Physical Therapy’s Role in Acute Care